NYC restaurants located within a 5 minute walk of 14th Street Station | Ratings, Reviews & Maps

 Been here several times and it's my favorite!!
 The gimmick of the secret entrance is fun every time.
 Inside, the atmosphere is perfection.
 Each time I've gone, the wait staff and bartenders are extremely nice and helpful.
 Wonderful service--it really stands out as special here because of the people who work there.
 The menu looks limited but they're very skilled and will make any classic cocktails you want.
 Last time I also tried the salads and was surprised at how amazing the food was also.
 Reservations are a good idea for weekends or after 7pm, it seems. :)

-Christine Armstrong Mair - 3 weeks ago
+Christine Armstrong Mair - 3 months ago

 Overall great place to go.
 Be sure to get a reservation.
 They have coat check which was great to have with bulky winter coats on.
 The mocktail was the best drink our party ordered!
 Very creative, good food, amazing ambiance.

-Raven Wilson - a month ago
+Raven Wilson - 4 months ago

 Art Bar Overall Rating 4.4 out of 5